cryptoadvance/specter-desktop/docs/services/services.md

 _Note: TODO: manually un-reserve an `Address` from a `Service`._

-## Basic Code Structure
-All `Service`-related code should be contained within `cryptoadvance.specter.services`.
-The base components are:

-### `Service` Base Class
-Defines the base `Service` class that all service integrations must inherit from.
-This is wired to enable `Service` auto-discovery.
-Any feature that is common to most or all `Service` integrations should be implemented here.

-Each `Service` must specify a unique `Service.id` that is just a short string (e.g. "swan").
-This is the main identifier throughout the code.

-Includes methods to "reserve" addresses for the `Service` to basically make those not-yet-used addresses somewhat off-limits to the rest of the UI (can still be manually overridden though).

 ### `Service` Configuration
 In order to separate the service-configuration from the main-configuration, you can specify your config in a file called `config.py`.
 It's structure is similiar to the specter-wide `config.py`, e.g.:
 ```